 Steelhead Approach 101

 Another one of the most advantageous winter steelhead fishing tactics is to be aware of lies in the approach.
 Steelhead that run in the winter tend to be fast movers, generally stopping their movement only to rest for brief moments.
 This necessary knowledge of their movement provides information upon which you can base your fishing approach.
 Options are plentiful, but knowing exactly how to move your rod or line makes all the difference in catching this aggressive fish.

 The most effective way to catch steelhead is with a bobbing or jig method.
 The main fun resides in the tug-of-war between human and fish.
 As the steelhead will not stop to feed along the river while awaiting breeding, the fisher or angler must edge up on the fish just enough to make it strike out.
 Colored lures and swift movement attract fish to strike, and it’s up to the angler to pick out their flies, bait, or lure.
 Patience isn’t just a virtue—it’s a beneficial steelhead fishing tactic.

 River fishing is heavily influenced by the amount of water that flows in a specific area.
 The distinct flow of the water affects its clarity and water levels.
 Knowledge of a river’s current water levels will guide your decision as to the right approach to take and the right location to fish for winter steelhead.

-With determination and a bit of guidance, you will soon start to understand where to look for steelhead and when to keep moving.
+With determination and a bit of guidance, you will soon understand where to look for steelhead and when to keep moving.
 At River Adventures, you can experience some of the best steelhead fishing in Idaho on the Salmon River.
 Contact us today to book the fishing trip of a lifetime!